-All BRK® and First Alert® Smoke Alarms conform to regulatory requirements. including UL217 and are designed to detect particles of combustion.
-Smoke particles of varying number and size are produced in all fires.

-Photoelectric technology is generally more sensitive than ionization technology at detecting large particles, which tend to be produced in greater amounts by smoldering fires, which may smolder for hours before bursting into flame.
-Sounds of these fires may include cigarettes burning in couches or bedding.
-For maximum protection, use both types of Smoke Alarms on
+All First Alert[®] smoke alarms conform to regulatory requirements, including UL217 and are designed to detect particles of combustion.
+Smoke particles of varying number and size are produced in all fires. lonization technology is generally more sensitive than photoelectric technology at detecting small particles, which tend to be produced in greater amounts by flaming fires, which consume combustible materials rapidly a quickly.
+Sources of these fires may include paper burning in a wastebasket, or a grease fire in the kitchel notoelectric technology is generally more sensitive than ionization technology at detecting large particles which tend to be produced in greater amounts by smoldering fires, which may smolder for hours before bursting into flame.
+Sources of these fires may include cigarettes burning in couches or bedding.
+For maximum protection, use both types of smoke alarms on each level and in every bedroom of your home.